Monday September 17 - Hilton UF Conference Center - Gainesville, Florida

 Through programs covering everything from crop insurance for farmers to healthy food access for low-income families, from beginning farmer trainings to support for sustainable farming practices, this powerful package of laws sets the course of our food and farming system – in good ways and bad.

-Join Florida’s own Sarah Hackney, Grassroots Director at the National Sustainable Agriculture Coalition, and FOG's Executive Director Marty Mesh as they discuss the 2018 Farm Bill, what it means for you, and what YOU can do to help shape it.
+Join Florida’s own Sarah Hackney, Grassroots Director at the National Sustainable Agriculture Coalition, FOG's Executive Director Marty Mesh as well as FOG's Education and Outreach Coordinator, David Vaina, as they lead a discussion on the 2018 Farm Bill, what it means for you, and what YOU can do to help shape it.

 Food Safety on your farm